davemgj84/sapphire/planning/Initial Plan.md

 - Also find easter eggs that are not the gem - random stuff - work with badges

-- Collection of hints that lead character to find Saaphire Monkey
+- Collection of hints that lead character to find Sapphire Monkey

 ## MVP/MVD